Understanding PCI Data Breaches

 Our infrastructure is monitored continuously for signs of unauthorised access, anomalous activity or system compromise.
 We use intrusion detection systems, log analysis and real-time alerting to identify potential security incidents as quickly as possible.

-In the event of a confirmed data breach, Paytia will notify affected clients, relevant card brands and the Information Commissioner's Office within the timeframes required by PCI DSS and UK GDPR.
+In the event of a confirmed data breach, Paytia will notify affected clients, relevant card brands and the Information Commissioner's Office (ICO) within the timeframes required by PCI DSS and UK GDPR.
+For EU-resident data subjects, we notify the lead supervisory authority under the GDPR 72-hour rule.
 We provide clear information about what happened, what data was affected and what steps are being taken.

 Client Protection